BarbeRousseLibre/hermessenger/README.md

 ## About & philosophy

 This project was for me an exercice to learn PHP.
-It is written in PHP 8.2 and will soon be moved to 8.3 as well (0.2).
+It is written in PHP 8.2 and will soon be moved to 8.3 as well.

 It was only tested on Linux with PHP 8.2 release for now.

 ### License

-The source code I made is under [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The source code is under [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
 As the [logo](https://github.com/BarbeRousseLibre/hermessenger/blob/master/hermessenger_logo_320x320.jpg).

 For codes I did not made, please see the licenses of each project: